roshantaneja/School_Notes/Chemistry Honours/Unit 6 - Why are Shellfish Dying/2-15 Homework Sheet.md

 3. What is a neutral solution?

-- Soln that contains equal concentrations of acids and bases.
+- Solution that contains equal concentrations of acids and bases.

 4. What is pH?